gillesah/Anthophila/Anthophila/readme.md

 The permission setup is in the file [permission.py](./anthophila_app/views/serializer.py)

 Only the beekeeper of a beehive (or a beeyard) has the permission to edit.
 For the other users, they can just read.

+## ID and UUID

+Beehives and the beekeepers have UUID as ID.